xqt01/leetcode-idea/README.md

 # Tree
 ## Traversal
-When traversing a binary tree recursively, there are two main approaches: recursive method or using a stack/queue structure.
+When traversing a binary tree, there are two main approaches: recursive method or using a stack/queue structure.

 Recursive traversal of a binary tree can be done in three orders: Preorder, Inorder, and Postorder.
 Preorder is a top-down traversal, postorder is a bottom-up traversal, and inorder is typically used for traversing binary search trees.